mpre5ley/3-chat-bots/README.md

 - Run a single prompt through multiple LLMs
 - Select 1-3 models to get simultaneous responses
-- React frontend with a clean UI
+- Django frontend with a clean UI
 - Django backend with a RESTful API
 - Docker Compose used to orchestrate multiple containers